SaschaZeGerman/loginbuddy/apitest/README.md

 If you want to use your own properties, simply copy that file and load them into SOAPUI for each project.

+## Custom Configuration Loader

+This testsuite is using a custom loader for loading clients and providers.
+The custom loader has been implemented in the module net.loginbuddy.test.

+To make sure the latest update of that class is used, run this command:

+- `cd docker`
+- `make prepare-test`

+The class implementing the loader is configured here:

+- file: `./docker/loginbuddy.properties`
+- property: `config.loginbuddy.loader.default`

 ## Known issues

 - The SOAPUI project *Loginbuddy-Flows* has many duplicated test steps.
 This requires some effort to keep them in sync.
 When I get to it, I will do some refactoring